databricks-industry-solutions/security-analysis-tool/README.md

 * Governance
 * Informational

-The data in each section is further categorizedcatgorized by severity namely: High, Medium, Low.
+The data in each section is further categorized by severity namely: High, Medium, Low.

 ![SAT Insights](./images/sat_dashboard_partial.png)